-The key perk of this card for me, however, is the free companion ticket on Delta it offers every membership year.
-For the price of one airfare, I can take another person with me anywhere in the continental U.S. in coach class (taxes and fees still apply) — which can more than offset the card’s $250 yearly fee.
+The key perk of this card for me, however, is the companion ticket on Delta it offers every membership year.
+For the price of one airfare, I can take another person with me anywhere in the continental U.S. in coach class (taxes and fees still apply) — which can more than offset the card’s $250 annual fee (See Rates & Fees).
 I have until February 2022 to take my wife on vacation for the price of one ticket, and by then I am sure that we will be able to travel safely.

 Amazon Prime Rewards Visa Signature Card

 Unlike the other two cards, the Amazon Prime Rewards Visa Signature Card* from Chase does not have an annual fee.
 It also offers rewards for doing the exact opposite of traveling: you get a bonus for not leaving your house, while having things delivered to you.

 That’s because the card earns 5% cash back on purchases from Amazon and Whole Foods.
 That high cash back rate has also made it a favorite of NextAdvisor editor Samantha Rosen.

 The 5% cash back includes grocery delivery from Prime Now and Amazon Fresh, so this card is “an excellent way to save money while keeping your distance from others,” says Andrew Kunesh, a senior writer who covers credit cards at The Points Guy.

 The card earns 2% cash back at restaurants, gas stations and drugstores, and 1% on all other purchases.